 Agriculture is at the heart of Nebraska's economy, and agriculture depends upon the health of our soils.
-In Nebraska and around the world, we are rapidly losing our topsoil through intensive farming and urban of Nebraska's waste is organic materials that could have been composted, including leftover food, non-recyclable paper and yard debris such as leaves and branches.2 development.
+In Nebraska and around the world, we are rapidly losing our topsoil through intensive farming and urban development.
 An estimated 28 percent of U.S. cropland is losing soil faster than it can regenerate.